Death of Michael Jackson: Health

 Stacy Brown, a biographer, said Jackson had become "very frail, totally, totally underweight", and that his family had been worried about him.
-Another biographer, J. Randy Taraborrelli, said Jackson had been addicted to painkillers on and off for decades.
-Arnold Klein, Jackson's dermatologist, confirmed that Jackson misused prescription drugs, and that Klein had diagnosed Jackson with vitiligo and lupus.
+Another biographer, J. Randy Taraborrelli, said Jackson had been addicted to painkillers periodically for decades.
+Arnold Klein, Jackson's dermatologist, stated that Jackson misused prescription drugs, and that he had diagnosed him with vitiligo and lupus.
 However, Klein said when he saw Jackson at his office three days before his death, he "was in very good physical condition.
 He was dancing for my patients.
 He was very mentally aware when we saw him and he was in a very good mood."

 Family and legal affairs

 Family reaction

 The Jackson family released a statement following the death:

-La Toya believed her brother "was murdered for his music catalogue".
+La Toya Jackson believed her brother "was murdered for his music catalogue".
 Shortly after Jackson's death, his family raised questions about the role of AEG Live, the This Is It concert promoter, in the last few weeks of his life.
-Joseph, Michael's father, filed a complaint with the California Medical Board alleging that AEG Live was illegally practicing medicine by demanding that Murray get Jackson off various medications.
+Joe Jackson, their father, filed a complaint with the California Medical Board alleging that AEG Live was illegally practicing medicine by demanding that Murray get Jackson off various medications.
 The complaint also alleged that AEG Live failed to provide the resuscitation equipment and nurse which Murray had requested.
 AEG spokesman Michael Roth declined to comment on the complaint.

 After Murray pleaded not guilty to the manslaughter charge, several members of the Jackson family said they felt he deserved a more severe charge.
-On June 25, 2010, Joseph filed a wrongful death lawsuit against Murray.
+On June 25, 2010, Joe filed a wrongful death lawsuit against Murray.
 The lawsuit alleged that Murray repeatedly lied to cover up his use of propofol, did not keep sufficient medical records and was negligent in his use of medications on Jackson.
 Murray's civil attorney, Charles Peckham, denied that Murray gave Jackson anything life-threatening.
-On August 15, 2012, Joseph dropped his wrongful death lawsuit against Murray.
+On August 15, 2012, Joe Jackson dropped his wrongful death lawsuit against Murray.

-Michael Jackson's family praised the guilty verdict against Murray.
-In 2017, Paris Jackson stated that she was "absolutely" convinced that her father had been murdered.
+The Jackson family praised the guilty verdict against Murray.
+In 2017, Michael's daughter Paris Jackson stated that she was "absolutely" convinced that her father had been murdered.
+As of 2023, Conrad Murray has returned to Trinidad and Tobago to practice medicine.

-In 2010, Jackson's three children and his mother sued Jackson's concert promoter Anschutz Entertainment Group, Inc. (AEG) and its subsidiaries and principals, alleging that AEG had negligently hired the doctor.
+In 2010, Jackson's three children and his mother Katherine sued Jackson's concert promoter Anschutz Entertainment Group, Inc. (AEG) and its subsidiaries and principals, alleging that AEG had negligently hired the doctor.
 In 2013, following a 21-week trial in Los Angeles, the jury rendered a verdict in AEG's favor, finding that AEG had no reason to know that Murray would be "unfit or incompetent to perform the work for which he was hired" and therefore was not negligent.